meenakshisund/SpringBoot-Solr-Using-Docker/README.md

-# REST API using Spring Boot + Solr + Docker
+# REST API using Spring Boot + Solr + war + docker

-## This application exposes details of more than 13,800 Indian Towns via REST Endpoints

 ## Description:

-I used **Apache Solr** to persist the data about Indian towns. **Docker** is used for setting up Solr.
-We also used **Spring Boot** to develop simple REST application which access Solr & expose the data via endpoints

-## Disclaimer:

-Indian town details are collected from Internet.
-Hence, I don't stand for authenticity of the information.
-I have kept the source file I used for indexing Solr (in CSV format) under resource directory.

-You can use find them here - [Indian Towns Details in CSV](https://github.com/iamvickyav/SpringBoot-Solr-Using-Docker/tree/master/src/main/resources/solr_index_source)
+1. solr image(solr-app) and application artifact(IndianTownsAPI.war) in tomcat image(app) are packaged together as 2 services in docker-compose.yml
+2. Dockerfile has the steps to copy the generated war file and start tomcat. dockerfile tag is used in docker-compose.yml file to use Dockerfile
+3. application.properties has spring.data.solr.host=http://**solr-app**:8983/solr to refer the solr-app image name.
+4. This example has references to network concept in docker
+5. packaging type used is war and it is copied into image's /usr/local/tomcat/webapps path
+6. depends_on is specified as "solr-app" used so that tomcat image is built and dependent on "solr-app" image.

 ## Setup: